 Influential website moneysavingexpert.com's most recent poll of customer satisfaction (August 2014) shows Santander customers rank their satisfaction with us higher than any of our main high street banking competitors and second highest overall.

 3.6 million customers have now joined the 1|2|3 World, with 276,000 customers switching their current account to Santander UK from other providers in 2014 – that’s over 5,000 every week.

 Whilst we are pleased that we have made progress and that this is being recognised, we know that there is still much to do.
 We constantly monitor our complaints process to ensure we resolve issues quickly when they do arise, whilst getting the correct outcome for our customers.

 Follow our results

-*The Financial Research Survey ('FRS') is an independent monthly survey of circa 5,000 consumers covering the personal finance sector, run by GfK.
-Satisfaction score refers to proportion of extremely and very satisfied customers across mortgages, savings, main current accounts, home insurance, UPLs and credit cards, based on a weighting of those products calculated to reflect the average product distribution across Santander and competitor brands.
-12 months ending 30 June 2013 data and 12 months ending 30 June 2014 data.
-Competitor set includes Barclays, Halifax, HSBC, Lloyds Bank (including Lloyds TSB) and NatWest.
-Top 3 competitors based on highest overall satisfaction scores at June 2014.
+*The Financial Research Survey (‘FRS’) is a monthly personal finance survey of around 5,000 consumers prepared by the independent market research agency, GfK NOP.
+The ‘Overall Satisfaction’ score refers to proportion of extremely and very satisfied customers across mortgages, savings, main current accounts, home insurance, UPLs and credit cards, based on a weighting of those products calculated to reflect the average product distribution across Santander UK and competitor brands.
+Data is for the 12 months ending 31 December 2012 and 12 months ending 31 December 2014.
+The competitor set included in this analysis is Barclays, Halifax, HSBC, Lloyds Bank (including Lloyds TSB) and NatWest.